lwittchen/lwittchen.github.io/index.md

 # Education

-Bachelor of Engineering from the Universitiy of Applied Science Dortmund
+Bachelor of Engineering from the University of Applied Science Dortmund
 * Degree course: Energiewirtschaft

 Degree sought: Master of Science from University of Duisburg-Essen